-I was recently on a live gig that required wireless microphones and mobile Pro Tools rig.
-While on the job, I figured I’d write about connecting wireless mic systems to a computer in order to help those who have similar jobs!
+I was recently on a live gig that required wireless microphones and a mobile Pro Tools rig.
+While on the job, I figured I'd write about connecting wireless mic systems to a computer to help those who have similar jobs!

 What Is A Wireless Microphone?

 A wireless microphone is, technically, any microphone that has its audio signal transmitted wirelessly.

 A Note On Bluetooth Microphones

 By that definition, Bluetooth microphones are wireless, which is perfectly true.